 Marketing aficionados will tell you that multichannel campaigns are today’s best practice, and that’s true.
 Savvy marketers will use every combination of social media, direct mail, chat, display ads, SMS, web landing pages, and even the metaverse to get their messages in front of consumers.
 But it may surprise you to learn just how central email is to many successful digital campaigns.

-Email remains the most pervasively used communications channel in the world outside of verbal communication.
+Email remains the most pervasively used communication channel in the world outside of verbal communication.
 According to the market research firm, Statista, the number of global email users will grow to about 4.5 billion in 2022, up from around 4 billion in 2021.
 That trend is reflected in Statista’s forecast of email marketing’s global market valuation through 2027.
 That forecast projects email marketing to grow to almost $18 billion by 2027.
 So let’s put thoughts of email’s demise behind us.

 However, one important change for email marketing has been the increase in engagement on mobile devices, rather than PCs.
 Mobile users access emails throughout the day and wherever they are.
 Thanks to Apple Pay and Google Pay services, smartphones have also evolved as mobile payment solutions.
 This can make mobile email a one-stop shop allowing customers to go from marketing to purchase in a single session.